 You can not factor prime numbers, that is why they are prime numbers

-Prime numbers are prime factors.
+Prime numbers have one distinct prime factor.

 If the numbers are prime numbers, the prime factor of each number is the number itself.
 If the numbers are not prime numbers, the prime factors of each number are each of the prime numbers by which the number in question can be divided without a remainder.